CMX Dashboard

 Design Process

-User Research: I began to map the user journey, (including actions and points of pain) explore the existing dashboard (UI, Navigation, and content), and document the way each metric was used by the clients to inform their marketing campaigns.
+User Research: After I began to map the user journey, (including actions and points of pain) explore the existing dashboard (UI, Navigation, and content), and document the way each metric was used by the clients to inform their marketing campaigns.

 Content Mapping: As several data for the new metrics and features were not yet available to us, there was a great deal of ambiguity around what the UI and functionality of the dashboard would entail.
 As a result, after mapping the proposed content buckets and UI of each page, the team was remained uncertain if we were solving for the right user needs.
 That said content mapping helped us to have a relational content discussion and helped inform our wireframe designs.